sjourdan/vagrant-docker-ucp/README.md

-# Docker Universal Control Plane (UCP) Vagrant Prototype
+# Docker Universal Control Plane (UCP) Vagrant Demo

 This is a demo of [Docker Universal Control Plane (UCP)](https://www.docker.com/universal-control-plane), as of v0.5.0 (december 2015), using Vagrant.